VOO vs VTSAX: Which is the Best Vanguard Fund?

 Vanguard’s index funds are some of the most popular funds in the world.
 Whether you’re discussing mutual funds or ETFs, their low fees make them highly desired, particularly by long term investors.

 As they track two of the most popular stock indices, VTSAX and VOO are two of the largest fund holdings offered by Vanguard.
-VTSAX has about $1.3 trillion in net assets, while VOO is a slightly smaller fund, at $808 billion.
+VTSAX has about $1.7 trillion in net assets, while VOO is a slightly smaller fund, at $1.3 trillion.

-Let’s take a look at each funds’ performance, both relative to their benchmark index as well as absolute performance.
+Let’s take a look at each funds’ past performance, both relative to their benchmark index as well as absolute performance.
+As a disclaimer, past performance does not guarantee future results.

 Performance comparison